Network Configuration Backups in rConfig V8 Core

 Monitor task execution:

-- Check Horizon Queue Manager for real-time job status
+- Check the Horizon Queue Manager for real-time job status

 - Set up notifications for failed backups